-School Board Requirements
+• School Board Requirements

-The Bachelor of Education/Diploma in Technical Education program, the Child Study and Education twoyear program and the Master of Teaching program require successful completion of practice teaching in the schools.
-School Boards require students on practice teaching assignments in Ontario schools to complete a satisfactory police record check prior to having direct contact with students.
-Without a satisfactory police record check the schools will not allow candidates to participate in practice teaching.
+The Bachelor of Education/Diploma in Technological Education program, the Child Study and Education two-year program and the Master of Teaching program require successful completion of practice teaching in the schools.
+School Boards require candidates on practice teaching assignments in Ontario schools to complete a satisfactory police record check prior to having direct contact with students.
+Without a satisfactory criminal record report resulting in the issuance of a valid OESC Identification Card, the schools will not allow candidates to participate in practice teaching.
 Questions regarding this process should be directed to the Ontario Education Services Corporation: Fax: 416-593-7858